 See, below another example for the same.

 So, here we can say that super is key is the strong combination of attributes that which provide a guarantee to provide the unique tuple value.

-Super key is different from the composite key.
-If in a case we don’t have any candidate key in our relationship then the combination of a possible attribute which can uniquely identify a tuple value is known as a comosite key.
+The super key is different from the composite key.
+If in a case we don’t have any candidate key in our relationship then the combination of a possible attribute that can uniquely identify a tuple value is known as a composite key.